 The rest of the safari was relatively boring, spent trying to ignore the noise and the clouds of dust.
 By the time we got back to our hotel, we had had enough.
-But we had seen the kings of the forest, and that was the important part.
+But we had seen the kings (princes?) of the forest, and that was the important part.
 Our Ranthambhore safari had been a success, after all!

-IQ’s top tips for Ranthambhore
+IQ’s top tips for a Ranthambhore safari

 Booking your safari